rackerlabs/docs-cloud-identity/api-docs/getting-started/concepts.rst

 URL for a service endpoint in order to use the service.
 An API might offer several regional endpoints for a single API.

-The Rackspace Identity service provides one global endpoint: https://identity.api.rackspacecloud.com.
+The Identity service provides one global endpoint: https://identity.api.rackspacecloud.com.
 To see supported API versions, browse to the endpoint URL.
 To use a specific version of the API, append the version number to the global endpoint: https://identity.api.rackspacecloud.com/v2.0/.